TomHickling/WVD-Images/2.SharedImageGallery/Readme.md

-## This distributes and IMage and will build a WVD host pool from it
+## This distributes an Image and will build a WVD host pool from it